-There are three different limits to thermodynamics: (i) across one of the two dimensions while the other one remains constant (that is, infinite stripes), (ii) across both dimensions, and (iii) on making the spins continuous.
+There are three different limits to thermodynamics: (i) across one of the two dimensions while the other one remains fixed (that is, infinite strips), (ii) across both dimensions (e.g. square sizes), and (iii) on making the spins continuous.
 We briefly discuss the differences between these limits and the complications that might arise.

 In the case (i), if the limit is taken for fixed $L$ and with $M$ such that $\lcm{\mathcal{C}} | M$ (e.g. $M=3k$, with $k \in \mathbb{N}$), the number of classical ground states remains the same.
-In our numerics we are restricted to narrow stripes to allow convergence of the MPS algorithm.
+In our numerics we are restricted to narrow strips to allow convergence of the MPS algorithm.
 Fig.~\ref{fig:MPS_ED_ctQMC_rectangular} suggests that in such quasi-1D systems the transition will eventually be slighly weaker than for square system sizes.

 Case (ii) can be more involved.
 The simplest situation is that of square lattices $N = L \times L$ with $L$ a power of two, where it is guaranteed that for all sizes there will be a single classical ground state, and therefore the transition is certainly first-order.
 For other size sequences, the number of relevant Rule 60 cycles, and therefore symmetries of the QTPM, may grow or decline with system size.
 For some cases this growth is monotonic (as for example for $N = 3^k\times 3^k$ with $k\rightarrow \infty$), while in others it is not (as for example when $N = 3k\times 3k$ with $k\rightarrow \infty$), see Table \ref{fig:Cycle_Lengths_up_to_40}.